BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 The distinct subject-object differentiation might form a rational foundation for a worldview, enabling one to navigate through life ordinarily.
 Via Kant and other thinkers of the *Enlightenment*, it led to a libertarian Western society that, in theory, safeguards an individual's right to a fulfilling life.
 However, the model of a society as merely the sum of all individuals no longer encapsulates its complexity and dynamics due to overwhelming evidence.
-The same applies to technology.
+And the same applies to technology.
-The dynamic relationship is far more intricate than the simple notion of a group of subjects agreeing on and controlling the use of technology.
+The dynamic relationship is far more intricate than the simple notion of a group of subjects negotiating and controlling the use of technology.

-This viewpoint is especially challenged by *postmodern* and *posthuman* views on technology and with the advancements in *artificial intelligence*, especially in the field of *machine learning*, the question about our place within a technological society looms large.
+This viewpoint is especially challenged by *postmodern* and *posthuman* views on technology and with the advancements in *artificial intelligence*, especially in the field of *machine learning*.
+The question about our place within a technological society looms large.
 While machines compute and humans think, machines are now able to participate in communication {cite}`esposito:2022`.
-And since, according to Niklas Luhmann, society is, in fact, all of the communication that is happening, *artificial communication* is now part of society.
+And since, according to Niklas Luhmann, society is, in fact, all of the communication that is happening, *artificial communication* may now part of society.
-I think it is reasonable to construct a theory where bodies, minds, technology, and other systems are deeply interconnected.
+I think it is reasonable to construct a worldview where bodies, minds, technology, and other systems are deeply interconnected.

 Lawrence Lessig outlines four regulatory mechanisms that influence the behavior of individuals and institutions: the law, norms, the market, and architectures {cite}`lessig:2006`.
 He posits that, paradoxically, no society can exist without some form of regulation and Niklas Luhmann adds that there is no society without norms.